hardwario/doc-chester-g1/source/integrations.rst

     http://blynk-cloud.com/<auth_token>/update/V<number>

-  Replace <auth_token> by your generated token from Blynk and <number> with number of your virtual pin.
+  Replace <auth_token> by your generated token from Blynk and <number> with number of your virtual PIN.

   c.
 Payload